 - After he can hold the "sit-stay" for fifteen to twenty seconds at a time while treating constantly, begin to delay treat delivery.
 Aim for the puppy to hold that "sit-stay" for two to four seconds at a time between treats.

 - Keep track of his success rate.
-Once you’ve reached a solid "sit-stay" 80 percent of the time, try increasing the delay between treats a bit by a few more seconds.
-And when again he’s solid, increase the time delay once more, and so on.
+Once you’ve reached a solid "sit-stay" 80 percent of the time, try increasing the delay between treats by a few more seconds.
+When he is solid again, increase the time delay once more, and so on.